stacywelker/gambling_simulator/README.md

 # What does it do?
 16 June 2021: This is a script which will allow the user to play a coin toss game.
 It will keep track of the coins, wins and losses, and the results of the coin toss.
 I am working on adding more as mentioned above.

+28 June 2021: The coing game is now complete.
+At the end stage, if the correct dialog choice is selected, the RPG character creation will start.

 # How to install it?
-Right now, I do not have a method to distribute this, but I will build that in the future.
+Eventually, the player will not need to install this, it will be web-based.

 #How to play?
-This will be a text-based game that users will play through the command line.
+This will be a text-based game that users will play through ttheir web browser.

 # License
 Currently, I have not put a license on this project because I am not sure where it's going.